AttifyOS/jadx/README.md

-# jadx
+# JADX

-JADX packaged for AttifyOS
+ Dex to Java decompiler